Sovereign-Labs/sovereign-book/src/sdk-contributors/abstractions.md

 the state transition function at all.
 Under the hood, these value are stored in the rollup's database _but not in either merkle tree_.
 This is useful for creating data that will be served via RPC but never accessed again during execution - for example, the transaction receipts from an Ethereum block.

+### The STF Blueprint

+The last key component of a `sov-modules` rollup is the `stf-blueprint`.
+This "blueprint" provides a generic implementation of a `StateTransitionFunction` in terms of a `Runtime` (described above) and a `Kernel` (which provides security-critical functionality like censorship resistance in a way that's isolated from the transaction execution logic).

+The STF blueprint implements the following high-level workflow:

+1. Take all of the new data `Blob`s read from the DA layer and send them to the `Kernel`.
+   The `Kernel` will return a list of deserialized `Batch`es of transactions as well as the current `gas` price.
+   (A "`Batch`" is a "`Blob`" sent by a registered sequencer that has been succesfully deserialized into a list of `Transaction`s)

+- Note that the list of `Batch`es returned by the `Kernel` does _not_ necessarily correspond exactly to the incoming `Blob`s.
+The `Kernel` might decide to ignore some Blobs, or to store some in its internal state for "deferred" execution.
+It might also add some `Batch`es saved from a previous slot.

+2. Run the `begin_slot` hook, allowing modules to execute any initialization logic

+3. For each batch initialize the sequencer reward to zero and run the `begin_batch` hook.
+   Apply the transactions, rewarding or penalizing the sequencer as appropriate.
+Finally, run the `end_batch` hook

+4. Run the `end_slot` hook to allow modules to execute any final logic.

+5. Compute the state change set and state root based on the transactions that were executed.

+6. Execute the `finalize` hook, which allows modules to compute any summary information from the change set and make it available via RPC.

+For more details on the process of applying individual transactions, see the [transaction lifecycle](./transaction-lifecycle.md) document.